gaudulli/WP_Reader/README.md

         Tab Group

-All functions contain the byte representation of the function, plus any relevant information modeled in the appropriate C# type
+All functions contain the byte representation of the WP function, plus any relevant information modeled in the appropriate C# type.
 For example, the `bottomMargin` function contains a variable number of bytes, which follow a specified pattern.
 The "useful" information is actually the number of WordPerfect Units (WPUs) that are set in that function, which in this case is the `short bottomMargin`.

 WP_Reader is accessible from an outside application by instantiating a WP6Document, which will return the model of the file: